ewenme/site/content/posts/2022-09-30-diy-dj-stream/index.md

 general and have a following there.
 It's also on firmer legal grounds for DJs playing other people's tunes than generalist streaming platforms like Twitch where you should expect to get takedown notices before too long.
-Also, be aware that the platform itself isn't that appealling to people that are casual music/radio listeners and don't already have a Mixcloud account.
+Also, be aware that the platform itself isn't that appealing to people that are casual music/radio listeners and don't already have a Mixcloud account.

 ### Twitch